CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 Review the theory and copy words that demonstrate each rule.
 You will work through the book several times.
 You can stop this step this once you can take dictation from unseen material at 125wpm on your first attempt.

-The reading material in modern books usually review theory from earlier chapters in a systematic manner.
-Those lucky students can skip this step until they finish the book.
-If your book has reading material, take time from writing to read this.
-You will save time overall because you will know which details are important and which are not, and your brain will better know that to tell your hand to write.
+Modern books (beginner and advanced) often incorporate a systematic review in their exercises.
+If your book does this, then you can spend less time reading theory and more time reading and writing the exercises.
+Swem's course starts after you know all the theory and can write 80wpm for 5 minutes -- and he still recommends reviewing the basic manual at least 1-2 times, until you reach 125wpm.

+If your advanced book does not review the basic rules, then alternate books.

-Reading instructions are in a later section.
+[Reading instructions](#how-to-read-shorthand) are in a later section.

-**Advanced, after you finish the first book and reach 60wpm:**  All the modern 2nd year texts I've seen include a review of the basics, usually a few concepts in each chapter, and Swem advise reviewing the basic manual at least 1-2 times, until you reach 125wpm.
-That's unusually unanimous.
-If you have an advanced book that reviews the basic theory, you don't need to review the basic book.
-If you have an advanced book that only teaches new rules but does not review the basic theory, read that book instead of the first book 1 day in 4 and continue to review the basic theory the other days.
+If your book says to just read then keep reading for the rest of the hour.
+(The Gregg Functional Method books do this.)
+If you can't resist picking up the pen, then continue with these instructions.

 **10 minutes reading your own writing.**